Steve Kruk is entering his second season as the Head Coach and General Manager of the Gillette Wild.

 He will be moving to Gillette with his wife Jessica, daughter Hailey, and sons Aiden and Grayson.

-Taylor Shaw comes to Gillette, Wyoming as the new Assistant Coach of the Gillette Wild.
+Taylor Shaw begins his second season in Gillette, Wyoming as the Assistant Coach of the Gillette Wild.
 Before arriving in Gillette, Taylor spent the last three seasons as an Assistant Varsity coach with Proctor Boys High School Hockey Team in Proctor, Minnesota.
 He has also served as the Head JV coach the last two seasons as well as the Goalie Coach since arriving in 2015.
-In addition, Taylor is an Assistant Coach for Team Northwest AAA hockey coaching both the high school prep team and bantam teams as well as the Goalie Clinic Coordinator for the Proctor, Twig and Mirage Youth Hockey Association.
+In addition, Taylor is a Head Coach for Team Northwest AAA hockey coaching both the high school prep team and bantam teams.
+While in Proctor, Taylor was also the Goalie Clinic Coordinator for the Proctor, Twig and Mirage Youth Hockey Association.

 Having started his coaching career while still attending Sartell High School, he spent time volunteering with the Sartell Youth Hockey Association during monthly goalie clinics.
 In 2014, Taylor served as a Bantam Coach for the Duluth East Youth Hockey Association of Duluth, Minnesota.
 Taylor then went on the be a volunteer Assistant Coach and Goalie Coach for the Proctor Boy’s High School Hockey team during the 2015-2016 season.
 During this time, he developed and implemented a bi-weekly goalie clinic for the Proctor, Twig and Mirage Youth Hockey Association.
 Following the 2015-2016, he was then moved into a full time position as the Assistant Varsity and Head Junior Varsity Coach of which he has currently held the past two seasons.